scoat22/SampleCode/README.md

 Click for a short video.<br />
 [![Watch the video](https://github.com/scoat22/SampleCode/blob/main/Images/Movie%20Thumbnail.png)](https://youtu.be/Oh0jZCZwskU)

 Visually its simple, because I wanted to focus on the engine code.
 Also, I haven't tested it, but if you were to scale up the simulation it would probably run many orders of magnitude faster than typical object-oriented code.
 That's because the entire memory layout is planned.
 It's not just random heap allocations, which is what OOP typically looks like.
 Therefore, the cache misses are reduced thus dramatically speeding up the program.
-The data structures are kept small to minimze memory movement.
+The data structures are kept small to minimize memory movement.
 These ideas are expressed in other ECS explanations which you can research on your own.

 I set up the systems grouped by tick frequency:<br />
 ![alt text](https://github.com/scoat22/SampleCode/blob/main/Images/image1.png?raw=true)